Really Simple Systems joins Spotler Group

 Founded in 2004, Hampshire-based Really Simple Systems offers an easy-to-use, cloud-based CRM primarily utilized by marketing teams in the UK, Europe, Australia, and the USA.
 Notable customers include prestigious organizations like the British Museum, Royal Academy of Arts, and the British Red Cross.

-The recent acquisition follows Spotler Group’s €30 million capital raise, led by CNBB Equity Partners, marking Really Simple Systems as the fifth brand to join the Rotterdam-headquartered group.
+The recent acquisition follows Spotler Group’s €30 million capital raise, led by CNBB Equity Partners, marking Really Simple Systems - now known as Spotler CRM - as the fifth brand to join the Rotterdam-headquartered group.

 Helen Armour, General Manager of Really Simple Systems, expressed her enthusiasm, stating, “I’m delighted that our team and our customers are joining the Spotler Group.
 We share the same values in supporting ambitious marketing teams, and by bringing our technologies together, we will significantly strengthen the value to our customers.”